codefresh-io/docs.codefresh.io/_docs/enterprise/ent-account-mng.md

 ## Accounts

 As a customer admin you’re able to create multiple accounts, according to the license you purchased from Codefresh.
 Each account is fully segregated from the other.
-  When creating an account you’ll be required to choose the account name, GIT provider and limits based on your Codefresh license.
+  When creating an account, you’ll be required to choose the account name, GIT provider and limits based on your Codefresh license.

   For example, if you purchased 6 concurrent builds, you’re able to set one account with all 6 concurrent builds or balance it between different accounts (2 accounts, each having 3 concurrent builds).